rho-cassiopeiae/the12thplayer/README.md

 The current king of state management in Flutter is provider package, with riverpod angling to usurp it.
 I used provider to implement a couple of features of the app in order to test it on something more than just the standard "counter" example, but in the end decided to cut it out.
 I have several problems with provider, two biggest of which are the way it handles providers depending on other providers (using proxies), which is hella ugly, and the fact that provider actively pollutes widget tree with junk.

 Widget tree in Flutter is supposed to be a block-schema representation of the UI that you get on screen.
-But using provider fills it with widgets that have nothing to do with UI, so you no longer have a one-to-one correspondence between what you have in the code and what you actually see.
-Provider widgets are purely functional widgets, so, in my opinion, have no place in _UI_ tree.
+But using provider fills it with widgets that have nothing to do with UI, so you no longer have a one-to-one correspondence between what you have in code and what you actually see.
+Provider widgets are purely functional widgets, so, in my opinion, do not belong in _UI_ tree.
 There are better ways for widgets in the tree to get access to services.
 I think the main reason the creator of the package opted for this design was because he wanted to make it look native to Flutter.
 After all, this "inherited widget" mechanism is exactly how the built-in cross-cutting concerns widgets are implemented — `Navigator`, `MediaQuery`, `Theme`, etc. But the difference between the built-in and provider widgets is the fact that the former are actually directly related to UI (`Navigator` controls which page to display, `Theme` — color and font settings, etc.), so they _do_ belong in UI tree.

 After provider I tried bloc.
 Bloc feels a lot less magical than provider, and it's not really provider's equal alternative.
 Bloc solves the problem of "how to interact with a service", but it doesn't solve the "how to get access to said service in the first place".
 Provider solves both.
 Bloc is a pattern, and there are several bloc packages that implement it.
 I tested some of them but ultimately decided against using any, since, in my opinion, they don't bring enough value to justify introducing a new dependency.